The envelope looked official. Clearly not junk mail. But I had no idea what was inside.

 - Disney CEO Bob Iger is up at 4:30 am and uses his quiet time to read

-- Starbucks CEO Howard Schultz is up at 4:30 am (he has his first coffee by 5:45)
+- Former Starbucks CEO Howard Schultz is up at 4:30 am (and has his first coffee by 5:45)

-- PIMCO CEO Bill Gross is up at 4:30 am and at the office by 6 am
+- Former PIMCO CEO Bill Gross is up at 4:30 am

 When I start really early, I have time for meditation, exercise, and often feel that I’ve achieved more by 10 am than I do in most full days.
 But it’s important for me to not use these morning times to catch up on emails or surf the web.
 It is a great time to think and to move the ball forward toward my big life and business goals.